labianchin/12factor-en_US/presentation.md

   - Canonical hostname for the deploy
 - Strict separation of config from code
 - Does not include internal application config (like Spring)
-- Environment variables as config
-- Never group config together as "environments"

 ---